-- 57. FDA's own files contain reports of adverse reactions to beta-agonists in workers and producers in the animal agriculture industry, as well as reports of beta-agonist residues in meat harming consumers.
-FDA has received numerous complaints from workers and consumers who experienced nausea, dizziness, respiratory issues, and other serious medical conditions requiring treatment and hospitalization, all after either being directly exposed to or consuming meat from animals fed beta-agonists. - 58.
-FDA's files also contain acknowledgements from its own scientists that humans with compromised cardiovascular systems react adversely to beta-agonists, and in fact FDA scientists encouraged beta-agonist drug sponsors to investigate cardiac issues in further beta-agonist studies after tremors were seen in a pilot study.
-FDA scientists have also stated that beta-agonists' "[e]ffects are not desirable for consumers of food containing residues of the drug." - 59.
+- 72. FDA's files also contain acknowledgements from its own scientists that humans with compromised cardiovascular systems react adversely to beta-agonists, and in fact FDA scientists encouraged beta-agonist drug sponsors to investigate cardiac issues in further beta-agonist studies after tremors were seen in a pilot study.
+FDA scientists have also stated that beta-agonists' "[e]ffects are not desirable for consumers of food containing residues of the drug." - 73.
 Indeed, beta-agonists are banned or restricted in many other countries because of human safety concerns.
 All European Union members, China, Japan, South Korea, and Russia are some of the 168 countries that prohibit or restrict ractopamine, a popular beta-agonist, in pig production.
-The European Food Safety Authority panel that banned the drug based its decision in part on the fact that its data could not support a conclusion that the drug is safe. - 60.
+The European Food Safety Authority panel that banned the drug based its decision in part on the fact that its data could not support a conclusion that the drug is safe. - 74.
 Beta-agonists also harm the environment.
 Animals excrete approximately 95% of the beta-agonist ractopamine that they ingest in the first three days after consumption, which then contaminates ground and surface waters when manure lagoons leak or land-applied manure runs off the land into waterways.
 Uneaten medicated animal feed can also be buried on the feedlot, further leaching the drugs into the environment.
 These discharges degrade water quality both for recreation and drinking water.
 This is significant with respect to Experior, specifically: with a half-life of 723 days, it persists in the environment long after it is excreted.
-FDA's approval of Experior will add substantially to the cumulative amount of beta-agonists in the environment, thereby compounding their cumulative environmental effects.

-Finally, because the use of $\beta$ -AAs in animals increases the likelihood that they

-1 2 will suffer from conditions that cause them to collapse before slaughter, there are increased food 3 safety risks with consuming products derived from them.
+FDA's approval of Experior will add substantially to the cumulative amount of beta-agonists in the environment, thereby compounding their cumulative environmental effects. - 75.
+Finally, because the use of β -AAs in animals increases the likelihood that they will suffer from conditions that cause them to collapse before slaughter, there are increased food safety risks with consuming products derived from them.
 Cows raised or finished in feedlots already suffer from stress due to their living conditions or physical abuse.
-Stress depresses the 5 immune system, making animals more susceptible to pathogens, and increases animals' susceptibility to and shedding of zoonotic bacteria such as salmonella.
-"Downer" animals who 6 collapse into the dirt are further exposed to pathogens on the ground, which they then carry into 8 the slaughterhouse.
+Stress depresses the immune system, making animals more susceptible to pathogens, and increases animals' susceptibility to and shedding of zoonotic bacteria such as salmonella.
+"Downer" animals who collapse into the dirt are further exposed to pathogens on the ground, which they then carry into the slaughterhouse.
 These additional contamination pathways expose consumers to increased health risks.